yasmin-io/daily-planner/README.md

 ---

-My current project is working on buidling a Daily Planner for those busy individuals who want to organise themselves abit better.
+This project is working on building a Daily Planner for those busy individuals who want to organise themselves abit better.
 Expanding my skillset by practicing [Moment.js](https://momentjs.com/), [Bootstrap](https://getbootstrap.com/) and [jQueryUI](https://jqueryui.com/) in this project.
 By familiarising myself with different frameworks and libraries, it will help me create cleaner applications while saving time that can be put in other areas of my building a website's.
+I thoroughly enjoyed this project, It was a fun exercise to use these new ways of styling and designing my websites.

 ## Tasks